lolinfowtf/BS-Scripts/README.md

 # BS-Scripts
-Scripts that i use for raven bs.
+Scripts that i use for raven bs. (thanks to pug for original IRC script)